 New development must also incorporate flood-resistant construction to prevent entry of water or to minimise the amount of water that may enter a building, where there is flooding outside.
-This could include boundary walls and fencing such as solid gates with waterproof seals, and where possible integral drains or to flooding.
+This could include boundary walls and fencing such as solid gates with waterproof seals, and where possible integral drains or fencing where the lower levels are constructed to be more resistant to flooding.

-Map 10 Environment Agency Flood Map (Rivers and Sea) Eaton Bishop Parish Council (Licensee) License No. 100056048
+Map 8 Environment Agency Flood Map (Rivers and Sea) Eaton Bishop Parish Council (Licensee) License No. 100056048 -